MbarkAmal/Next_Project/README.md

 ## ⚡ Backend Features

-- User authentication (sign up / sign in) with JWT
+- User authentication (sign up / sign in)
 - CRUD operations for products
-- Order creation and management
 - MongoDB as database (using Mongoose)
-- Node.js / Express API for frontend consumption

 ---